 Travel and Expatriation in Africa

 Going on safari in Kenya or on vacation in the Seychelles?
-Are you an expatriate in South Africa or moving to Morocco for your retirement?
+Are you an expatriate in South Africa or retiring in Morocco?
 In Africa, medical costs can quickly become quite high in private medical centers.
-So whether you’re traveling for a few days or a long time, and to protect yourself in the event of accident, hospitalization or repatriation, it’s important to take out international health insurance before you leave.
+So, whether you’re going abroad for a few days or a long time, and to protect yourself in the event of accident, hospitalization or repatriation, it’s important to think carefully about taking out international health insurance before you leave.
 Our country advice pages will help you in your quest for information about your destination country.

 assurance-afrique